zamattiac/pizza/README.md

 - This program is vegetarian!!
 - Lines that end in ? are loops (for, if).
 They must be on a newline.
 - `yougotta` is the keyword for an if statement (e.g. `yougotta delivery?` => `if current pointer set`
+- tip: `yougotta pizza?` always evaluates to false.
+This interpreter doesn't like to share its meal.
+- comparators:
+    - `samepriceas` (==)
+    - `cheaperthan` (<)
+    - there is no "more expensive than" because no one wants more expensive pizza
 - Every line in the loop block must begin with `!`.
 Pizza doesn't care if you indent.

 ## Error
 - using the `w` flag is really really recommended.
 - Turn your sound off when errors reporting is on.
 Error messages can be loud!
 - Many traditional fatal errors are just suggestions for a food as hardy as pizza, and they won't cause crashes.
-- Pizza is a forgiving language:
+- Pizza is a forgiving language: for example, when you dereference a null pointer it assumes you meant to say 'pizza'
 - Many traditional warnings are taken seriously by a food as diligent as pizza, and they will cause crashes!

 Example code: